cifanip/high-performance-computing/cases/01_planetary_flow/index.md

 What ultimately matters is the computational time one can achieve by means of parallel computing.
 Here we show that, for $N = 4096$, a time-step is completed in around $0.55$ seconds, which in turn allows for long-time simulations and gathering of statistical quantities of the flow.

 ## 3. GPU-accelerated implementation
 As argued in the previous section, the overall computational cost is dominated by matrix multiplication being of complexity $\mathcal{O}(N^3)$.
-Therefore, it is reasonable to expect good perfomance when offloading this task on modern GPU devices, which have been optimised to handle matrix-matrix multiplication.
+Therefore, it is reasonable to expect good performance when offloading this task on modern GPU devices, which have been optimised to handle matrix-matrix multiplication.
 As part of my consulting, I have ported and parallelised an existing Python version of the solver to GPU.
 Matrix multiplication is carried out using the NVIDIA libraries `nvmath` [^8]:

 `nvmath.linalg.advanced import Matmul`